 In addition to her degrees, she is a Gottman trained couples therapist, registered yoga teacher (RYT-200), certified sound and meditation guide, media contributor and public speaker.

 With over 10 years of experience, LeNaya is passionate about helping people foster a deeper mind, body and soul connection on their path to healing and purpose.
-She specializes in working with children, women, couples, and families with a variety of challenges, including anxiety, depression, ADHD, attachment, social skills, relationship issues, grief and loss, /life transitions, divorce, identity and self-esteem.
+She specializes in working with women, couples, and families with a variety of challenges, including anxiety, depression, ADHD, attachment, social skills, relationship issues, grief and loss, /life transitions, divorce, identity and self-esteem.

 LeNaya takes a holistic and collaborative approach, incorporating the mind + body + soul connection.
 She believes that her clients have the power to learn and grow; she is there to aid and encourage them along the way.
 LeNaya uses fun and unique strategies to help her clients become invested in the concepts she is teaching and helps them create reminders to implement the concepts and strategies outside of therapy.

 She incorporates play, art, mindfulness, sound, yoga and movement, helping clients work through their challenges more effectively at their own pace while emphasizing their strengths.

 LeNaya is a featured mental health expert for the Huffington Post, Health line, Ask men and Daily motion and more.